Synchronous Team Semantics for Temporal Logics: Team Semantics for LTL

 We call expressions of the form $\psi\lor\phi$ \emph{splitjunctions} to emphasise that in team semantics disjunction splits a team into two parts.
 Similarly, the $\lor$-operator is referred to as a \emph{splitjunction}.
 Notice that the object (a trace or a team) left of $\models$ determines which of the above semantics is used (classical or team semantics).
 Some subsequent works consider team semantics over multisets of traces~\cite{DBLP:conf/lics/GutsfeldMOV22}.
 For synchronous \TeamLTL (as introduced here) the generalisation to multisets would allow the implementation of new quantitative dependency statements as atomic formulae.
 From the above semantics only disjunction would need to be reinterpreted via disjoint (multiset) unions.
 Since having multiset teams would not have any meaningful impact on \TeamLTL, we adopt the slightly simpler set-based semantics.

 \begin{example} If $p$ is an atomic proposition encoding that a computation has ended, then $\F p$ defines the hyperproperty \emph{bounded termination}.
-In particular, a possibly infinite team $T$ satisfies $\F p$, if there is a natural number $n\in\mathbb{N}$ such that $p\in t(n)$, for every $t\in T$. \end{example}
+In particular, a possibly infinite team $T$ satisfies $\F p$ if there is a natural number $n\in\mathbb{N}$ such that $p\in t(n)$, for every $t\in T$. \end{example}

 We consider several standard properties of team semantics (cf., e.g.~\cite{DKV16}) and verify which of these hold for our semantics for \LTL.
 These properties are later used to analyse the complexity of the satisfiability and model checking problems.
 See Figure~\ref{fig:structuralpropertiesoverview} for the definitions of the properties and a summary for which of the properties hold for our semantics.
 The positive results follow via simple inductive arguments.
 For the fact that team semantics is not union closed, consider teams $T = \set{\set{p} \emptyset^\omega}$ and $T' = \set{\emptyset\set{p} \emptyset^\omega}$.
 Then, we have $T \models \F p$ and $T'\models \F p$ but $T \cup T' \not\models \F p$.
+This also implies that flatness fails, for it implies union closure.